Orphan device: Japan

 In Japan drugs and medical devices are given the designation as an orphan drug or device based on the Act of Securing Quality, Efficacy, Safety of Pharmaceuticals, Medical Devices, Regenerative or Cellular Therapy Products, Gene Therapy Products, and Cosmetics "if they are intended for use in less than 50,000 patients in Japan and for which there is a high medical need".

 Support for orphan devices

 Several initiatives are currently supporting both research and the development of policies and incentives for orphan devices.
 Most notably, the International Rare Diseases Research Consortium (IRDiRC) has set up a Working Group specifically for medical technologies for rare diseases.
 In the United States, the SHIP-MD consortium examining unmet needs of pediatric medical device development and develops solutions to address those needs.
 In Europe, the CORE-MD project, review methodologies for the clinical evaluation of high-risk medical devices, also specifically for rare diseases and recommend new designs to set an appropriate balance between innovation, safety, and clinical effectiveness.
+Specific EU4Health co-funded projects, DeCODe, i4Kids4Rare, OrphaDev4Kids, are supporting the development of orphan devices by providing regulatory, business, clinical and technical support.